C191068/Ali_Khatami_EtherJS6/README.md

 It will not cost any gas <br>

-We are just reading of the blockchain but not changing any state <br>
+We are just reading of the blockchain but not changing any variable on chain  <br>